jerekrie20/dairyDude/README.md

 # dairyDude
-#Intro to PHP final project
-#Please Contact me for the username and password
+Intro to PHP final project.
+Please Contact me for the username and password